mdemirman/movie-database/README.md

 Developed with [Next.js](https://nextjs.org/) project.
-This project about searching all movies around the world via [API](https://themoviedb.org).
+This project about searching and listing all movies around the world via [API](https://themoviedb.org).
+This project allows to provide detailed information about movies.

 ## Tech Stack